amartinsan/SNPs_pipeline/README.md

  - https://github.com/cmcouto-silva?tab=repositories
  - https://www.bioconductor.org/packages/devel/bioc/vignettes/SNPRelate/inst/doc/SNPRelate.html#overview

+ ## Results for the clustering/ordination of all provided samples are shown in Results folder

+ -Also the PNG graphs and merged_genotype.vcf file with all samples.

  ## For the file to take up new data, check the folder Feed_newDATA

  The code to work requires to run in the same folder as the file intented to parse to the large merge_genotype.vcf